Application Modernization on AWS: Main Approaches & Techniques

 Working with legacy applications can make you feel like you’re stuck in the past because, in a way (a very real way), you kind of are.
 In the spirit of embarking on a digital transformation journey, there’s no escaping the modernization of your applications as you work towards ensuring agility, responsiveness, and driving innovation forward.

-The modernization of legacy applications becomes imperative to meet modern business demands, as modernizing applications helps ensure you’re working with an up-to-date-, supported, optimized, and secured application, and it’s also a proven practice that lets organizations benefit from a modern look-and-feel that is pretty powerful when talking about the user experience.
+According to a recent research, the global application modernization services market is projected to grow from USD 15.2 billion in 2022 to USD 32.8 billion by 2027.
+The modernization of legacy applications becomes imperative today to meet modern business demands.
+Modernizing applications helps ensure you’re working with an up-to-date-, supported, optimized, and secured application.
+It is also a proven practice that lets organizations benefit from a modern look-and-feel that is pretty powerful when talking about the user experience.

 After the unprecedented events that took place in 2020, businesses across all industries were left scrambling trying to figure out the best way to cope with changing business and user needs.
 As the world became even more interconnected thanks to software applications, organizations were tasked with delivering solutions, support, and ongoing services at break-neck speed.

 After all this, organizations are now focused on prioritizing their digital transformation and app modernization strategies, which is what we’re here to talk about in this blog post.
 We will highlight one of the biggest allies that app modernization has: Amazon Web Services (AWS).
 So, without further ado, let’s get this show on the road!